concourse/s3-resource/README.md

 * `skip_ssl_verification`: *Optional.* Skip SSL verification for S3 endpoint.
     Useful for S3 compatible providers using self-signed SSL certificates.

+* `ca_bundle`: *Optional.* Set of PEM encoded certificates to validate the S3 endpoint against.
+Useful for S3 compatible providers using self-signed SSL certificates.

 * `skip_download`: *Optional.* Skip downloading object from S3.
 Useful only trigger the pipeline without using the object.